fastoch/JavaScript/Classes-vs-Factory-functions.md

 }
 ```

-When we create a class object,
+When we create a class object, we start with the keywork **class** then the function name.
+Inside of the function, we add a constructor that holds the parameters to be used.
+Notice that instead of adding **increment** and **login** methods on the prototype explicitly, we nicely tuck them inside the class object.